Police-Data-Accessibility-Project/scrapers/template/README.md

 Time period of data (e.g. 06/01/2017 to 03/20/2021)

 _Remove fields that were collected_
-Fields that could not be obtained within the PDAP legal guidelines:
+## Fields that could not be obtained within the PDAP legal guidelines:
+**Note:** the naming convention for these fields may not be consistent across data sources
 * _id
 * _state
 * _county